Subscribe to Updates

 My two-year-old son has an unofficial title at home: Chief Negotiator.
 And for a long time, something as basic as setting boundaries with a 2-year-old felt like declaring war every single time we left the house.
 Parking lots were a wrestling match.
 Restaurants felt impossible.
 I was exhausted, he was furious, and I could not figure out where I was going wrong.
 Then it hit me.
 The problem was not him.
 It was me.
 I teach future managers at the university.
 Part of that is helping them understand how to bring new employees onto a team properly: orientation, shadowing, and…

 One second, everything is fine.
-Next, someone is screaming, a toy truck is skidding across the floor, and you’re already halfway out of your chair before you even know what happened.
-If you’ve dealt with kids fighting over toys, you know that feeling.
-It’s exhausting, it’s repetitive, and no matter how many times you say “just share,” nothing sticks.
-You’re not doing it wrong.
+Next, someone is screaming, a toy truck is skidding across the floor, and you are already halfway out of your chair before you even know what happened.
+If you have ever dealt with kids fighting over toys, you know that feeling.
+It is exhausting, it is repetitive, and no matter how many times you say “just share,” nothing sticks.
+You are not doing it wrong.
 The approach just needs to change.
-I’m a dad of two.
+I am a dad of two.
 My son just turned two, and my daughter is eight.
-They love each other deeply and fight like it’s a competitive sport.
-I also work…
+They love each other deeply and fight like…

 I teach university students for a living, and getting them to focus on one thing for more than a few minutes is genuinely hard.
 So when I walked into our bedroom and found my two-year-old carefully lining up every single toy car he owned across the bed, completely locked in, I stopped and just watched.
 He wasn’t rushing.
 He was adjusting each one, making sure they were perfectly straight.
 At two years old.
 My first thought was, “He’s actually working right now.”
 That moment changed how I looked at those little cars.
 They stopped being plastic things I was stepping…

 It was a Tuesday morning.
-I’m usually at the university working in Human Resource Development, but a graduation ceremony gave me an unexpected morning at home.
-I wasn’t ready for what I found in my daughter’s bedroom.
+I am usually at the university working in Human Resource Development, but a graduation ceremony gave me an unexpected morning at home.
+I was not ready for what I found in my daughter’s bedroom.
 Blue ink, all over the white wall, right underneath her educational posters.
 My stomach dropped the second I saw it.
 My first instinct was frustration.
 The kind that rises fast before your brain catches up.
 But I walked closer and actually looked at what she had written.
 And just like that, everything shifted.
-I sat down on her bedroom floor and whispered to…
+I sat down on her bedroom floor and…

 If you’ve ever sat at the dinner table completely exhausted, watching your toddler clamp their mouth shut and refuse every single bite, I want you to know something: you are not failing as a parent.
 You’re just dealing with one of the most universal and maddening parts of raising a little kid.
-My 2-year-old used to refuse to eat dinner.
+My 2-year-old used to refuse to eat dinner every single night.
 Now he doesn’t.
 And honestly, I didn’t figure it out.
 My 8-year-old daughter did.
 I’m a professor who teaches conflict management and leadership to working adults.
-I never expected a toddler to be the one to humble me.
-But one…
+I never expected a toddler to be the one to humble…